-Knee pain is common and can be a symptom of many different knee conditions or injuries.
-The inside of the knee, also called the medial knee or the medial compartment, is the area of the knee that’s closest to the opposite knee.
+Knee pain is common and can be a symptom of many knee conditions or injuries.
+The inside of your knee, also called the medial knee or the medial compartment, is the area of the knee that’s closest to your opposite knee.

-Osteoarthritis (OA) is a degenerative disease that breaks down cartilage, causing the bones in your joints to grind together.
-If you experience inner knee pain while putting pressure on the joint, such as walking up and down stairs or sitting down in a chair, you may have OA.
-Because this pressure causes the pain, your symptoms may get more severe as the day goes on.
+If you experience inner knee pain while putting pressure on your joint, such as when walking up and down stairs or sitting down in a chair, you may have OA.
+Because this pressure causes the pain, your symptoms may get worse as the day goes on.

 Symptoms of an MCL injury include: